Kristy Davison: Publisher, photo editor + editor in chief

-Kristy grew up in Canmore with the Bow River running through the backyard.
-She studied photography at the Alberta College of Art + Design and webdesign at Mount Royal University before founding Highline Magazine in 2008.
-Caffeine aside, she is sustained by a wholesome diet of backcountry lodges, live music, dirt and sunshine.
-Mmmmmm-mmmm.
+Kristy is a home-grown Canmore kid.
+She studied photography at the Alberta College of Art + Design and web design at Mount Royal University before co-founding Highline Magazine in 2008.
+She works hard to maintain a wholesome and tasty diet of backcountry lodges, live music, dirt and sunshine.
+Follow Kristy on Instagram @kristy.davison (Portrait by Eric Daigle.)
+Contact Kristy.

 Originally born and raised in Calgary, it didn’t take much arm-twisting to get Camara to relocate to the Valley in 2009.
 When she isn’t working in audio production at The Banff Centre, Camara is coffee-drinking, story-hunting, cat video-watching, trail-hiking, dog-walking, elk bugle-mimicking, picture-drawing, and generally getting up to no good.